TeslaH2O/tics-github-action/README.md

 ## Before you start
 ### Prerequisites
-- A TiCS Viewer running somewhere on the network that is HTTP accessible by the runner on which you want to execute the action.
+- A TiCS Viewer running somewhere on the network that is HTTP(S) accessible by the runner on which you want to execute the action.

 ### Action Restrictions
 - It will only be triggered on a pull request event.